rafaelnakayama/coursectl/README.md

 - The names of exercises and other materials
 - Their file IDs

-Once this information is downloaded, the program writes and updates all data into local `.csv` files.
+Once this information is downloaded, the program writes all data into local `.csv` files.
 From that point onward:

 - Every lesson is stored locally
 - Every student in the system can be associated with those lessons